 Yes, you or your child may withdraw their participation in all or part of the study before, during, or immediately after the survey fieldwork (7th April 2019).

 Although the Children’s Wellbeing surveys and data linkage do not rely on consent as the lawful basis for processing, informed consent is a fundamental principle of Government Social Research ethical guidelines.
 We will therefore take active steps to inform pupils and their parents of the purpose of the data linkage, its legal basis and their rights.
 We will remind potential participants at all relevant key stages that they may withdraw their participation.

-No one from the school will see their answers and they won’t be asked to type their name or school’s name into the survey.
-The survey answers are transmitted electronically straight from the computer to the survey contractors (ScotCen in the case of the primary school survey and Ipsos MORI in the case of the secondary school survey).
+No one from the school will see their responses and they won’t be asked to type their name or school’s name into the survey.
+The survey responses are transmitted electronically straight from the computer to the survey contractors (ScotCen in the case of the primary school survey and Ipsos MORI in the case of the secondary school survey).

 How will the information provided be used?

 There is particular interest in looking at children’s health and wellbeing.
 Basic analysis within each area will be provided by ScotCen Social Research – the contractor for the primary school survey.
 As part of the Realigning Children’s Services programme, participating Community Planning Partnerships will also be given wider guidance and support in interpreting and using the survey data.
 This will focus, in particular, on the limits of the data in terms of sample and sub-sample sizes.